 At this time, there is no direct method for buying Electroneum using PayPal, however, it is in fact possible in a minimally indirect way.
-To do this, we would first need to purchase Bitcoin using Paypal on a supported exchange, and then transfer this purchased Bitcoin to an exchange that enables Electroneum purchases with Bitcoin such as HitBTC.
+To do this, we would first need to buy Bitcoin on a supported exchange, and then transfer this purchased Bitcoin to an exchange that enables Electroneum purchases with Bitcoin such as HitBTC.
 Once transferred, exchange the deposited Bitcoin for ETN, and you’ve successfully bought ETN using PayPal!

 Bitcoin to Electroneum pairs are currently the most cost-efficient and liquid trading pair for Electroneum which makes buying Electroneum with Bitcoin the best method for purchase.
 To do this, simply acquire Bitcoin, deposit it to an exchange such as Electroneum and buy ETN using the deposited Bitcoin.

 Electroneum (ETN) is restructuring how mobile payments are completed and disrupting the cryptocurrency market.

 Purchasing cryptocurrencies, whether ETN or an equivalent can be difficult, and as a result our crypto guides are here to assist you.
 If you like to receive guides like this into your inbox along with with Electroneum (ETN) news, be sure to subscribe to our newsletter.